Everything You Need To Know About Darts In Sewing: 4 Ways to Transfer Darts From Pattern To Fabric And How To Correctly Sew Darts.

 #1.
-Always choose the dart transferring method from pattern to fabric according to teh type of fabric being used.
-YOu do not want to risk damaging the fabric by using the wrong method, or vise versa, not have clear anough marks to see the dart on the fabric.
+Always choose the dart transferring method from pattern to fabric according to the type of fabric being used.
+You do not want to risk damaging the fabric by using the wrong method, or vise versa, not have clear enough marks to see the dart on the fabric.

 #2.
-A single pointed drat should always be sewing from teh wider part towards the dart point or vanishing point.
+A single pointed drat should always be sewn from the wider part towards the dart point (vanishing point).

 #3.
-You may backstich at the wider end of of teh dart to reinforce it, but never at backsticth at the dart vanishing point.
+You may backstitch at the wider end of of the dart to reinforce it, but never at backstitch at the dart vanishing point.

 How To Align and Cut a Sewing Pattern With a Single Pointed Dart: